Large U(1) charges from flux breaking in 4D F-theory models: Formalism of vertical flux breaking

 for all $\alpha$.
 Here $\left<.,\,.\right>$ denotes the inner product of root vectors.
 Moreover, the corresponding linear combination of Cartan generators

 is preserved.
-These generators form a nonabelian gauge factor $G'_s\subset G_s$ in $G'$ after breaking.
+These generators form a nonabelian gauge group $G'\subset G$ after breaking.

-There are additional constraints on vertical flux breaking coming from primitivity, since Eq.\ (\ref{eq:primitivity}) is not automatically satisfied when there is vertical flux breaking and $\Theta_{i_s\alpha}\neq 0$ for some $i_s,\alpha$.
+There are additional constraints on vertical flux breaking coming from primitivity, since Eq.\ (\ref{eq:primitivity}) is not automatically satisfied when there is vertical flux breaking and $\Theta_{i\alpha}\neq 0$ for some $i,\alpha$.
 In particular, primitivity requires that

 which is true only for specific choices of $J$ when there is vertical flux breaking.
 As a result, the condition of primitivity stabilizes some but not all K\"ahler moduli in $J$.
-The following requirement must be satisfied to ensure a nontrivial solution of K\"ahler moduli: let $r_s$ be the number of linearly independent $D_\alpha$'s appearing in the set of all homologically independent surfaces in the form of $S_{i_s \alpha}=D_{i_s}\cdot D_\alpha$ (for any $i_s$ of a given $G_s$), then we require
+As discussed in \cite{LiFluxbreaking}, in the presence of flux breaking, there is a nontrivial condition on the $\alpha$ components of $J$ (in an expansion $J = t^I [D_I]$ in $\hat{Y}$) that must be satisfied to ensure a nontrivial solution of K\"ahler moduli, which can be described as follows: Let $r$ be the number of linearly independent $D_\alpha$'s appearing in the set of all homologically independent surfaces in the form of $S_{i \alpha}=D_{i}\cdot D_\alpha$ (for any $i$ of the given $G$).
+Now consider the ($r$ $\times$ $\mathrm{rank}(G)$) matrix $\Theta_{(\alpha_{a})(i)}$ (where $a$ and $i$ are the indices for rows and columns respectively).
+The condition (\ref{eq:intprimitivity}) asserts that $t^\alpha \Theta_{\alpha i} = 0$.
+Since the solution to primitivity thus requires a nontrivial left null space of the matrix, the rank of the matrix is at most $r-1$.
+Moreover from Eq. (\ref{eq:fluxbreakingcondition}), the rank of the matrix is also the change in rank of $G$ during flux breaking.
+Therefore, we require

-In particular, when remainder flux breaking is not available, and all divisors in $\Sigma_s$ descend from intersections in $B$, we have $r_s=h^{1,1}(\Sigma_s)$.
+In particular, when remainder flux breaking is not available, and all divisors in $\Sigma$ descend from intersections in $B$, we have $r=h^{1,1}(\Sigma)$.
 This condition limits the availability of vertical flux breaking, which plays an important role in the analysis below.
 There are still additional sign constraints on the fluxes in order to stabilize the K\"ahler moduli within the K\"ahler cone.
 These constraints will be explicitly demonstrated in examples below.

-The above vertical flux generically also induces chiral matter charged under $G_s'$ if $G_s'$ (regardless of $G_s$) supports chiral matter.
-In this paper, we focus on cases where matter is charged under a single $G_s$, and $G_s$ does not support chiral matter.
-Then the chiral indices are given by the following: for a weight $\beta=-b_{i_s}\alpha_{i_s}$ in a representation $R$ of $G_s$ that is localized on the matter curve $C_R=\Sigma_s\cdot D_R$, by analysis following \cite{Braun_2012,Marsano_2011,KRAUSE20121,Grimm:2011fx} the chiral index is
+The above vertical flux generically also induces chiral matter charged under $G'$ if $G'$ (regardless of $G$) supports chiral matter.
+In this paper, we focus on cases where matter is charged under a single simple nonabelian gauge group $G$, and $G$ does not support chiral matter.
+Then the chiral indices are given by the following: for a weight $\beta=-b_{i}\alpha_{i}$ in a representation $R$ of $G$ that is localized on the matter curve $C_R=\Sigma\cdot D_R$, by analysis following \cite{Braun_2012,Marsano_2011,KRAUSE20121,Grimm:2011fx} the chiral index is